Skip to content

 Definition

 A tokenizer vocabulary is the fixed dictionary of tokens a language model can read and emit.
-It is the bridge between human text and the integer IDs a neural network actually processes: every string the model sees is first segmented into tokens, and each token is looked up against the vocabulary to retrieve its ID.
-Nothing outside the vocabulary can be represented directly — it is the model's entire alphabet.
+It is the bridge between human text and the integer IDs a neural network actually processes: every string the model sees is first segmented into tokens, and each token is looked up in the vocabulary to retrieve its ID.
+Nothing outside the vocabulary can be represented directly — it is the model's entire alphabet, frozen at training time and unchangeable afterward without retraining the layers that depend on it.

 Size and trade-offs

-Vocabulary size is a deliberate design choice.
-Monolingual models often use 30,000 to 64,000 entries; recent multilingual models run larger — roughly 128,000 for Llama 3 and around 200,000 for GPT-4-class models.
-A larger vocabulary means common words and phrases stay whole, lowering the token count for a given text and improving throughput.
-The cost is a much larger embedding matrix and output layer, which consumes memory and compute.
-Smaller vocabularies are leaner but fragment text into more pieces.
+Vocabulary size is a deliberate design choice with real costs on both sides.
+Monolingual models have often used 30,000 to 64,000 entries; recent multilingual models run much larger — roughly 128,000 for Llama 3 and around 200,000 for GPT-4-class models.
+A larger vocabulary keeps common words and multilingual text whole, so a given passage costs fewer tokens: better effective use of the context window and faster generation per unit of text.
+The price is a much larger embedding matrix and output layer.
+For small models this is no rounding error — a 128K-entry vocabulary can put a substantial fraction of a compact model's total parameters in the embedding table alone, memory that a self-hoster might prefer spent on layers that reason.

 Tokens are not words